bgoerlitzHDP/registry/DEVELOPER.md

 #### How to use merge script

-All merges should be done using the dev/merge_registry_pr.py script, which squashes the pull request’s changes into one commit.
+All merges should be done using the dev/merge_registry_pr.py script, which squashes the pull HTTPRequest’s changes into one commit.
 The script is fairly self explanatory and walks you through steps and options interactively.

 Please note that the script prompts for merger after squashed commit is made.
 Merger can then run the build and do the manual test before pushing,